Shamar/shamar.github.io/_posts/2019-01-28-about-european-draft-for-ai-ethics-guidelines.markdown

-Even if we hadn't more than two thousands years from the Hippocratic Oath and generations of physicians grown with the "Primum non nocere" maxim, we can see how the last three principles are just specifications of the more general "Do no Harm".
+Even if we hadn't more than two thousands years from the Hippocratic Oath and generations of physicians grown with the "Primum non nocere" maxim, we can see how the last three principles are just specializations of the more general "Do no Harm".
 In particular the Principle of Autonomy tries to address risks to individuals, the Principle of Justice tries to address the risks to weak groups and the Principle of Explicability tries to address